Embrace energy efficiency

 - Circulate air.
 Install ceiling fans for cooling in summer and circulating rising heat in winter, and decommission your air-conditioner.

-- Rug up in winter.
-Turn your heating thermostat down a couple of degrees (say to 20°Celsius) and wear a jumper in winter.
-Every degree over 22°C adds about 10% to your heating bill!
+- Rug up in winter, wear less in summer.
+Turn your heating thermostat down a couple of degrees (say to 18-21°Celsius) and wear a jumper in winter.
+In summer, wear less, and tolerate more heat before your air conditioner is set to start (24–27°C for summer cooling).
+Keeping thermostats to these settings can help to considerably lower heating and cooling energy needs.
+Every degree adds about 10 per cent to your heating and cooling bill!

 - Let nature work for you.
 Use your clothes line rather than the clothes dryer.

-- Shut off the power at night.
-Many hardware stores now sell powerboards which have a remote control on-off switch, so you can now turn off the stand-by-power of systems without having to climb under the TV or sound system to do so.
+- Turn off the power.
+Switch off appliances and electrical equipment at the power point and greatly reduce your household carbon pollution and power bills.
+Many hardware stores now sell power boards, which have a remote control on-off switch, so you can now turn off the stand-by power of systems without having to climb under the TV or sound system.

-Check our rebates page for rebates relating to energy efficiency.
+Check our rebates and assistance page for rebates relating to energy efficiency.

 Why is this action important?